- About us

 If your issue remains unresolved after it has been referred back to the electricity, gas or water provider, or if you have already made extensive attempts to resolve the matter but without success, we will determine what further action is necessary.

 We may decide at this stage that the electricity, gas or water provider has acted fairly and reasonably and that your complaint is not substantiated.
 If so, we will advise you in writing that we will take no further action with your complaint.
-Alternatively, we may decide that further investigation is warranted.
-Again, we will advise you in writing.
+Alternatively, we may decide that further investigation is warranted, and we will advise you that we will be investigating your complaint.

-If, at the end of an investigation, the electricity, gas or water provider cannot agree on a resolution with you, the Energy and Water Ombudsman Western Australia will either determine that your complaint is not substantiated and take no further action or make a binding decision on action to be taken to resolve the issue.
+If, at the end of an investigation, the electricity, gas or water service provider cannot agree on a resolution with you, the Energy and Water Ombudsman Western Australia will either determine that your complaint is not substantiated and take no further action or make a binding decision on action to be taken to resolve the issue.
+You will be informed of the outcome in writing.
 You will be able to either accept or reject the binding decision, however it will be binding on the electricity, gas or water provider if you accept it.
 The Energy and Water Ombudsman Western Australia has the authority to make binding decisions up to a value of $20,000 or up to $50,000 with the agreements the electricity, gas or water services provider.

-For full details of the process for handling complaints, download the Information Sheet below:
+For furtner details of the process for handling complaints, download the Information Sheet below:

 To read a pdf, you will need Adobe Acrobat Reader, which can be downloaded for free from Adobe at http://www.adobe.com/products/acrobat/readstep2.html.